-Happy Friday! is a 14-episode scripted web series created and written by Cody Wood with Dan Capellaro, Avital Ash, Darrin Glesser, and Steve Alderfer.
-Producers/agents interested in reading the script should contact Cody directly at email@example.com
+Happy Friday! is a 12-episode scripted web series created and written by Cody Wood with Dan Capellaro, Avital Ash, Darrin Glesser, and Steve Alderfer.
+Script available on request.
+Contact firstname.lastname@example.org

 This intense spy vs spy "short" is directed by Jeff Olney and Russel Welch and starring Adam Edgar and Cody Wood.

 In addition to writing the original song "On My Own" for the series, Cody will appear as an actor in season two.

 Written by and starring Cody Wood, this short piece was filmed by Relentless Filmworks and features Morgan Paros.

 Original theatrical production of Pal Joey directed by Peter Schneider (Lion King on Broadway)

 Fox Major Motion Picture

 "Rube" in the feature film staring Robert Pattinson and Reese Witherspoon.